 Both the Cities Department electives and the four or more allied courses must be chosen in close consultation with the major advisers in order to create a strongly coherent sequence and focus.
 This is especially true for students interested in architectural design, who will need to arrange studio courses (226, 228) as well as accompanying courses in math, science and architectural history; they should contact the department chair or Daniela Voith in their first year.
-Likewise, students interested in pursuing a minor in Environmental Studies should consult with Ellen Stroud early in their career, and those interested in pursuing a concentration in Iberian, Latin American, and Latino/a themes should consult with Gary McDonogh.
+Likewise, students interested in pursuing a minor in Environmental Studies or a concentration in Iberian, Latin American, and Latino/a themes or in Global Asian Studies should consult with faculty early in their career.

-Finally, students should also note that many courses in the department are given on an alternate-year basis.
-Many carry prerequisites in art history, economics, history, sociology, or the natural sciences.
+Students should also note that many courses in the department as well as cross-listed courses are not given every year.
+They should also note that courses may carry prerequisites in cities, art history, economics, history, sociology, or the natural sciences.

 Programs for study abroad or off campus are encouraged, within the limits of the Bryn Mawr and Haverford rules and practices.
 In general, a one-semester program is strongly preferred.
 The Cities Department regularly works with off-campus and study-abroad programs that are strong in architectural history, planning, and design, as well as those that allow students to pursue social and cultural interests.
 Students who would like to spend part or all of their junior year away must consult with the major advisers and appropriate deans early in their sophomore year.